runger1101001/cy_serial_bridge/README.md

 ### Windows
 On Windows, cy_serial_bridge (and other libusb based programs) cannot connect to USB devices unless they have the "WinUSB" driver attached to them.

 To set this up, you will need to use [Zadig](https://zadig.akeo.ie/).
 Simply run this program, click "Options > List All Devices" in the menu, find whichever USB devices represent the CY7C652xx (you might have to look at the VID & PID values), and install the WinUSB driver for them.
 Note that there will be at least two USB devices in the list for each bridge chip -- one for the communication interface and one for the configuration interface.
-You need to install the driver for *both* for this driver to work.
+You need to install the driver for *both* for cy_serial_bridge to work.

-This process might have to be redone the first time that the bridge is used in each mode -- for example, if I connect a CY7C652xx to a fresh machine in SPI mode and install the driver using Zadig, then change the chip to operate in I2C mode in code, I may have to use Zadig again before Python code can open it in I2C mode.
+This process might have to be redone the first time that the bridge is used in each mode -- for example, if I connect a CY7C65211 to a fresh machine in SPI mode and install the driver using Zadig, then change the chip to operate in I2C mode in code, I may have to use Zadig again before Python code can open it in I2C mode.
 Zadig installation will also have to be redone if the VID or PID is changed, though it only has to be done once per machine for a given VID-PID-operation mode combination.

 I believe that it would be possible to script this a bit more gracefully, by writing a script to change the serial bridge into each mode and then invoke Zadig for each interface.
 This should be looked into more.